Developer Guide

 Description:

-component stores and manages data.
+The Model component stores and manages data.
 It accomplishes this by creating and maintaining a runtime representation of the data utilising Java’s Object Oriented Programming abilites.
 These objects are abstract representations of their real world counterparts and their relationships with each other, simulating their relationships.

 Functionality: